prajaktakoli/obsidian/Goals 2025/Month-wise Roadmap.md

 	- Yoga classes /Skincare routine/
 	- Weight reduction to 55 kg
 	- Complete Java and Spring Boot notes and interview questions
-	- study System design - (HLD) from Gaurav Sen videos o
+	- study System design - (HLD) from Gaurav Sen videos
 	- In cab - start with AWS
 	- Start with 3 DSA problems a week
 	- 20K steps